T. M. Opera O

-T M Opera O (テイエムオペラオー, March 13, 1996 – May 2018) was a champion Japanese thoroughbred racehorse, and was the world's all-time leading money earner at the time of his retirement in 2001.
+T. M. Opera O (テイエムオペラオー, March 13, 1996 – May 17, 2018) was a champion Japanese thoroughbred racehorse, and the world's all-time leading money earner at the time of his retirement in 2001.
 In 1999, he was the champion three-year-old colt in Japan after winning the Satsuki Sho (Japanese 2000 Guineas).
 At age four, he was the Japanese Horse of the Year and champion older horse after an undefeated season that included wins in the Tenno Sho (both spring and autumn) and Japan Cup.
-T M Opera O was inducted into the Japan Racing Association Hall of Fame in 2004.
+T. M. Opera O was inducted into the Japan Racing Association Hall of Fame in 2004.

 Background

-T M Opera O was a chestnut horse who was bred in Japan by Kineusu Bokujo.
+T. M. Opera O was a chestnut horse who was bred in Japan by Kineusu Bokujo.
 He was sired by Opera House, an outstanding British middle-distance runner who was exported to stud in Japan.
-T M Opera O was out of the American-bred mare Once Wed, an unraced daughter of Blushing Groom.
+T. M. Opera O was out of the American-bred mare Once Wed, an unraced daughter of Blushing Groom.